-Released Time for Special Initiatives 144

-Appendix D: Policy for Faculty Salary Merit Program 145

-Purpose 145

-Eligibility
+Eligibility 145

 Frequency of Faculty Evaluations

 Types of Salary Increases

 No Salary Increase

-Merit Increases
+Merit Increases 145

-Exemplary Performance Bonus
+Exemplary Performance Bonus 146

 Appendix E: COVID-19 Related Clock Extension Request Instructions 148

 Purpose 148

 Eligibility

-Application Statement
+Application Statement 148

 Deadlines

 Addendum: Impact of COVID-19 Pandemic on Winter 2020 150

-Option to Include a Brief Addendum to Dossier
+Option to Include a Brief Addendum to Dossier 150

+Addendum: Impact of Executive Orders

 The University of Michigan School of Nursing is consistently recognized for high standards of teaching, research, and service.
-The school's contribution to the health of future generations depends on the continued excellence and superior quality of faculty appointments and promotion.
+The school's contribution to the health of future generations depends on the continued excellence and superior quality of faculty appointments and promotions.